klimbeta/klimbeta/docs/reference/CompType/BetaRoute.md

 ## Implementation

+- Get required Judges.
+- Advertise Competition on Social Media

 - Set a Route
+- Print all Scoring Sheets

+- When to Brush Holds during competition?
+- How many rounds?
 -

-### How can Climbers train for this Competition?
+### How can Climbers train for a BetaRoute Competition?

-Climbers need to familarize themselves with the [BetaElements](/reference/Beta/WhatBetaSystem#BetaElements) in the Reference Section ReferenceOverview
+Climbers need to familarize themselves with the [BetaElements](/reference/Beta/WhatBetaSystem#BetaElements) in the [Reference Section](/reference/ReferenceOverview).

+Climbers need to understand the basics of [BetaScore](/reference/Scoring/Overview).

 ### How do Setters set the Competition?

-### Beta Scoring System
+### What is the Judging process for a BetaRoute Competition?

+How many Judges?

 ## Why?

 ### Benefits for Climbers

+Increases Climber's ability to find the easiest Route in an Environment.

 ### Benefits for Routesetters

 ### Benefits for Coaches

 ### Benefit for Gyms

-The walls don't need